 The threshold of Eq.
 (1) is equal to 1.806 MeV.
 The neutron from the capture on hydrogen produces a 2.22 γ -ray.
 In the Borexino liquid scintillator the capture time is of the order of 260 μ s.
-The visible energy due to the ionization of the positron is related to the $\bar{\nu}e$ energy by: $E{vis} = E{\nu} - 0.784 \text{MeV}$.
+The visible energy due to the ionization of the positron is related to the $\bar{\nu}e$ energy by: $E{vis} = E{\nu} - 0.784$ MeV.
 The positron produces a prompt signal.
 The γ -ray from the neutron capture produces a delayed signal.
 The space and time correlation between the prompt and delayed signals offers a very powerful tagging for this reaction.

 Geoneutrinos are $\bar{\nu}e$ produced by β decays of long-lived radioactive elements in the Earth's crust and mantle.
-The main sources of geoneutrinos are: 238 U, 232 Th and 40 K. The energy spectrum of electron anti-neutrinos from these sources is shown in Fig. 1.
+The main sources of geoneutrinos are: 238U, 232Th and 40K.
+The energy spectrum of electron anti-neutrinos from these sources is shown in Fig. 1.
 Only neutrinos from 238 U and 232 Th can be detected by Eq.
 (1).
 These radioactive elements are referred to as Heat Producing Elements (HPE) because they produce an important fraction of the heat radiated by the Earth.
 At present, geochemical and geodynamical models of the Earth predict that as much as 50% of the total heat radiated by the Earth comes from HPE (radiogenic heat).
 Geoneutrinos could offer the possibility to make a direct measurement of the radiogenic heat and of the distribution of the HPE in the crust and mantle.
 On the basis of our understanding the crust contains ppm level of HPE, while the mantle ppb level.
 However, the amount of HPE in the mantle is model dependent and there is no direct measurement.
-The observation of geoneutrinos is the method to directly measure the HPE in the mantle.
-The total flux of geoneutrinos from the Earth is of the order of 10^6 cm $^{-2}$ s $^{-1}$, which turns to about 50 events/kton/year.
+The observation of geoneutrinos from the Earth is of the order of 10^6 cm-2s-1, which turns to about 50 events/kton/year.
 Therefore, the measurement of geoneutrinos is difficult and could be limited by statistics.
 Results from more than one experiment are needed to accurately determine the radiogenic heat and the mantle composition in HPE.